devsacti/ITservice/README.md

 In this Context, I think,

-the existing backend area canbe regared as API which is faithful to the concept of 'receiving and responding to data requests'.
-A Restful API is an API that effectively responds to a request with appropriate information from resources.
+A simple understanding of REST API is that it is independent of the front when implemented.

+__But__ I found that this easy understanding is too humble to comprehend REST.

+In my opinion, the state of REST can mean the state of a resource.
+And this resource can be a table in the database.
+It can also refer to a specific Java object.

+In this respect, REST is simply too comprehensive to understand.

+However, it promises to be later, and for now, it ends with several references.

-## Implementations of Web Application
+## My Implementations of Web Application
 (TO ME) WEB APP = Front + Back = Client + REST API

 [JAVA-APP](https://github.com/devsacti/JAVA-APP)